Position: Graph Foundation Models are Already Here: Insights Open Questions

-\textbf{The necessity of GFM.} Graphs can be defined in different ways based on different criteria like similarity or influence between node pairs~\cite{brugere2018network}.
+Graphs can be defined in different ways based on different criteria like similarity or influence between node pairs~\cite{brugere2018network}.
 We can then categorize graphs based on the observability of the criteria.
 The observable graph is unambiguously known, e.g., whether one paper cites another paper in a citation graph.
 Text and images can also be viewed as a specific case of observable graphs.
 In contrast, the unobservable ones are manually conducted with ambiguous descriptions of the relationship, e.g., whether one gene regulates the expression of another in a gene-regulate graph.
 These graphs may not naturally exist in the world, leading to uncertainty with a lack of invariant principle.
-We are not sure whether such graphs should be considered in the GFM.
+It remains unknown whether GFMs can learn shared knowledge while avoiding manually introduced noisy patterns.

-Moreover, there are concerns about the benefit of training a GFM on graphs that are neither from the same domain nor share the same downstream task.
+There are concerns about the benefit of training a GFM on graphs that are neither from the same domain nor share the same downstream task.
 On the one hand, it seems that training on them simultaneously shows no positive transfer benefit while increasing the risk of the negative transfer.
-On the other hand, we are not aware of potential undiscovered transferability leading to success.
+On the other hand, there may be potential undiscovered transferable patterns that could lead to success.
+Therefore, we pose an open question whether there exists a universal structural representation space that can benefit all the graph tasks?

-\textbf{GFMs on more applications.} In this paper, we majorly focus on the conventional graph tasks, e.g., node classification, link prediction, graph classification, and the principle for building GFM on them.
-However, graph formulation is the universal representation ability, which can easily extend to different domains, e.g., scene graph for CV~\cite{zhai2023commonscenes,zhong2021learningSCENEGRAPH}, bipartite graph for linear programming~\cite{chen2022representing}, and physical graphs for understanding physical mechanisms~\cite{shi2022learning}.
-Each domain can have its principle requiring specific graph vocabulary construction.
-Existing success can be found in material science~\cite{zhang2023dpa2, batatia2023macemp}.
-For instance, \cite{batatia2023macemp} utilizes the Equivariant Graph Tensor Network which can encode many-body information of atomic geometry can conduct molecular dynamics simulation across different chemistries.
-A potential application of GFM is to aid the generation of scene graphs~\cite{zhong2021learningSCENEGRAPH}, involving predicting relationships between localized objects.
-Knowledge graph foundation models~\cite{galkin2023towardsULTRA} which can generalize to unseen entities and relations, may effectively model relationships and thus generate high-quality scene graphs.